Ermengarde of Anjou (died 1146): Early years

 Born in Angers she was the eldest child of Count Fulk IV of Anjou and Hildegarde of Beaugency.
 Having lost her mother in 1070, at only two years of age, she received an education, possibly at the abbey of Ronceray, and grew to be pious and concerned about religious reform, especially the struggle against the secular appropriation of church property.
 In her youth, Ermengarde was noted for her intelligence and beauty in a poem by Marbode of Rennes in which he offers also offers her spiritual guidance and advice.

 Possible Duchess of Aquitaine

 It has been recorded that Ermengard was the wife of William IX of Aquitaine.
 It has long been presumed that, in 1089, her marriage was arranged to the young Duke and poet, William IX of Aquitaine.
 However, this union proved a dismal failure.
 Her husband was a voracious philanderer, whose affairs infuriated his wife.
 She had severe mood swings, vacillating between vivacity and sullenness, and would nag her husband.
 She also had a habit of retiring in bad temper to a cloister after an argument, cutting off all contact with the outside world, before suddenly making a reappearance in the court as if her absence had never occurred.
 Such behavior, coupled with her failure to conceive a child, led William to send her back to her father and have the marriage dissolved in 1091.
-Her behavior during her marriage to the Duke has been described by both Marion Meade and Alison Weir as "schizophrenic", with Weir adding a suggestion of "manic depression".